ruehowl/message_pal/README.md

 http://eggpi.tk:5000/api/messages

-You can also test the API using a ui at http://eggpi.tk
+You can also test the API using a simple UI at http://eggpi.tk